timnon/pyschedule/README.md

 pip install pyschedule
 ```

-This is how it works:
+This is how it works, for a technical overview go to <a href="https://github.com/timnon/pyschedule/wiki/Overview">here</a>:

 ```python
 # load pyschedule and create a scenario